hebaishi/boost-cmake/README.md

 )
 ```

-You can then add the path to the boost headers to our include directories:
+You can then add the path to the boost headers to your include directories:

 ```cmake
 include_directories(${Boost_INCLUDE_DIR})